Sir-Apple/CodingInThePark/README.md

 # Coding In The Park
+My first ever website project.

+Quick website demo video: https://www.youtube.com/watch?v=rwkRM8pl0HM.

+Technology used:
+- HTML
+- JavaScript
+- CSS
+- PHP
+- MySQL

 ## Summary
 CodingInThePark is a children-friendly Website with a simple look and animated CSS.

-Quick website demo video: https://www.youtube.com/watch?v=rwkRM8pl0HM .

 The website is built with the purpose is to let young children to learn about STEM and coding with several outdoor activities, which includes The Puzzle Game, City Hunt, Pictures Observation Game, Programmer Says Game, Fishing Game and The Logic Maze.